-When reviewing and assessing the composition of the Board and making recommendations to the Board for the appointment of Directors, the NC will consider all aspects of diversity in order to arrive at an optimum balanced composition of the Board and to allow for informed and constructive discussion and effective decision making at meetings of the Board and its Board Committees.
+When reviewing and assessing the composition of the Board and making recommendations to the Board for the appointment of Directors, the NC will consider all aspects of diversity in order to arrive at an optimum balanced composition of the Board and to allow for informed and constructive discussion and effective decision making at meetings of the Board.

 In this regard, the NC reviews board independence and diversity as part of its annual evaluation of the Board's performance and effectiveness.
 The NC will try to ensure that: (a) if external search consultants are used to search for candidates for Board appointments, the brief will include a requirement to also present female candidates; (b) when seeking to identify a new director for appointment to the Board, the NC will request for female candidates to be fielded for consideration; and (c) female representation on the Board be continually improved over time based on the set objectives of the Board.
 The final decision on selection of directors will be based on merit against an objective criterion that complements and expands the skills and experience of the Board as a whole, and after having given due regard to the overall balance and effectiveness of a diverse Board.

-The Group recognises the importance and value of diversity across its organization.
-The Company has adopted a Board Diversity Policy which endorses the principle that its Board should have a balance of skills, knowledge, experience and diversity of perspectives appropriate to its business so as to mitigate against groupthink and to ensure that the Group has the opportunity to benefit from all available talents.
-In reviewing the Board composition and succession planning, the NC considers the benefits of all aspects of diversity, including diversity of gender, age, independence and other relevant factors.
-These differences will be considered in determining the optimum composition of the Board and when possible, should be balanced appropriately.
-The Company will adhere to its Board diversity objectives for any search of new directors.
+The Group recognizes the importance and value of diversity across its organization.
+The Company has adopted a Board Diversity Policy which includes but not limited to, a balance of skills, knowledge, experience, gender and age.
+Our core policies are described below: